-At first, I found the timer mechanic to be a little strict as when you enter a new section of the map you are locked into a mandatory battle, which can take a while if you are a low level.
+At first, I found the timer mechanic to be a little strict as when you enter a new section of the map you are locked into a mandatory battle, which can take a while if you are at a low level.
 Once you have completed battles once, these mandatory fights are gone and you can quickly teleport around using uncovered portals, so the sense of urgency is greatly reduced.
 Personally, I don’t like games with timers (Dead Rising for example) however, I found this more than manageable and it never impacted the gameplay or the fun I was having whilst playing.

 The combat within the game is very fast-paced and varied.
 At a glance, you would be forgiven to think it was just another button-masher with no variation, however, you have quite a few mechanics to play with.
 The use of different Servans and allies change the combat style and execution as they all bring something different to the combat, which I’ll go through in more detail below.

 Throughout your journey, you will befriend and join forces with up to seven female allies, which the game refers to as Lilys.
 Each lady has her own special attack, weapons, and strengths.
 You get to pick one Lily to accompany you into battle, each has three unique attacks which are triggered via three different button combinations.
 The special attacks range from shielding you, increasing your attack or straight up attacking the fiend with a powerful double-attack.
 The game also requires you to change the Lily you take quite a lot if you wish to increase their bonds and complete missions, as the missions are Lily-specific, so you get to experiment a lot with the various move-sets.